eMapR/TimeSync-Plus/README.md

 If you wanted to add a new category and values you would do as follows:

-- Make a key value pair
+- Make a key value pair.
+Something like,
 `'State': ['no change', 'postive change', 'negative change']`
 - Add the the key value pair anywhere in the displayTable dictionary (in the "'displayTable':{add here}")
 - If a value is added anywhere but the end of the displayTable dictionary be sure to add a "," at the end.